TechToThePeople/node-civicrm/README.md

 It's assumed you are familiar with the civicrm api, checkout the [documentation](http://wiki.civicrm.org/confluence/display/CRMDOC/API+Reference) if you aren't sure.

+To avoid running too many queries at the same time and flood the civicrm server, it has a build in queue that doesn't send more than 8 requests in parallel.

+you can adjust that by setting config.concurrency = 8;

 ## Installation
 $npm install civicrm